chocolateboy/enumerator/README.md

 ```

 Takes an array of alphabets, or a single alphabet and a length (number of times
-to repeat the alphabet), and yields all the permutations of symbols from each
+to repeat the alphabet), and yields all the permutations of values from each
 alphabet in lexicographical order.

 ## unfold